jthorn70/Liri-Bot/README.md

 # ~~ liri-bot ~~
 The liri bot is a language interpretation program that has a few functions you can use via the CLI!

-#Tech Used:
+# Tech Used:
   - Spotify NPM
-  -cTable NPM
+  - cTable NPM
-  -axios NPM
+  - axios NPM
-  -fs NPM
+  - fs NPM
-  -asciify NPM
+  - asciify NPM
-  -memeSearch NPM
+  - memeSearch NPM